Pelochus/pelochus-homelab/backups/README.md

 # Backups
-This section includes what backups are needed, which are recommended and how to backup them if it isn't possible via scripts/terminal
+This section includes what backups are needed, which are recommended and how to backup if it isn't possible via scripts/terminal

 ## Full OS backup
 Researching